Ways to Protect Your Credit

 Protect Your Credit With These Seven Effective Tips

 In the current economic climate, credit is more important than ever in the process of lender decision-making.
-The widespread accessibility of the Internet and significant advancements in modern technology have made credit increasingly susceptible to theft, tampering, or breaches.
+Significant advancements in modern technology, however, have made credit increasingly susceptible to theft, tampering, and breaches.

 Seven Steps For Protecting Your Credit

-These days, you don’t have to wait for your credit card statement to come around through postal mail to know exactly what’s going on with your credit activity.
+You don’t have to wait for your credit card statement to come around through postal mail to know exactly what’s going on with your credit activity.
 You can log on to the credit card company’s website and observe the activity in real time.
-Larry Magid from Forbes.com urges consumers to stay on top of their credit by checking their accounts on a regular basis.
-Of course, you will always see a virtual general breakdown of purchases and payments that you have made in the past.
+Forbes urges consumers to stay on top of their credit by checking their accounts on a regular basis.
+Of course, you will always see a virtual breakdown of purchases and payments that you have made in the past.
 If you notice any unusual or unfamiliar activity, it is advisable to immediately notify the credit card company.

-For many victims of fraud, the entire fraud process typically starts with a suspicious-looking email.
-In order to identify the scams these emails contain, follow these tips provided by Consumer Reports:
+For many victims of fraud, the entire fraud process starts with a suspicious-looking email.
+In order to identify the scams these emails contain, follow these tips from Consumer Reports: